gyorilab/emmaa/doc/reports/askee_month12_report.rst

 also compatible with the Uncharted UI, complementing EMMAA's contributions at the larger-scale causal network level.
-Finally, another connection with epidemiological models is through the causal relations the the COVID-19 EMMAA model collects, namely, EMMAA now also integrates causal relations between high-level concepts (diseases, phenotypes, etc.) in addition to molecular entities and cellular processes.
+Finally, another connection with epidemiological models is through the causal relations the COVID-19 EMMAA model collects, namely, EMMAA now also integrates causal relations between high-level concepts (diseases, phenotypes, etc.) in addition to molecular entities and cellular processes.